 Abraham Akhter Murad

 Abraham Akhter Murad is a Research Associate at the Centre for Governance and Policy.
 Mr. Murad holds a B.Sc.
 (Hons) from Forman Christian College where he read Biotechnology, Education and Philosophy.
-He is a graduate student in history at Royal Holloway, University of London writing a dissertation under Prof. Francis Robinson.
+He is a postgraduate research student in history at Royal Holloway, University of London writing a dissertation under Prof. Francis Robinson.
 He was formerly a Research Associate on a British Library funded grant on Christian missionary activity and Inter-religious dialogue in British Punjab (1849-1947) in the Department of History, Forman Christian College, from December 2013 to April 2015.

 Mr. Murad has presented his research at the Indian History Congress at Jawaharlal Nehru University, Delhi, India (2014), at the Second and Third South Asian History Conferences at Punjabi University, Patiala, India (2014 and 2015), at the Andrew Walls Centre for the study of African and Asian Christianity at Liverpool Hope University, England (2015), at the 25th International Pakistan History Conference, University of Karachi and Hamdard University, Karachi, Pakistan (2016), at the Yale-Edinburgh Group meeting at the University of Edinburgh, Scotland (2016), at the 21st Asian Studies Association of Australia Biennial Conference at the Australian National University, Canberra, Australia (2016), at the International Association for Mission Studies’ Annual meeting in Seoul, South Korea (2016), at the International Conference of Historians of Asia at the National Institute of Historical and Cultural Research, Quaid-i-Azam University, Islamabad, Pakistan (2016) and at the Yale-Edinburgh Group meeting at Yale University, USA (2017).